Does Virima Support Pure Storage, NetApp & Arista Discovery?

 | Network | Cisco Meraki | Cloud-managed | API | Switch, AP, Network |

-For IT teams that need to expand CMDB coverage beyond servers and virtual machines, Virima provides the multi-vendor discovery engine to cover storage and network infrastructure with the same automation applied to compute and cloud resources.
+For IT teams expanding CMDB coverage past servers and virtual machines, Virima’s multi-vendor discovery engine applies the same automation to storage and network infrastructure that it already applies to compute and cloud resources

-Want to see Virima’s storage and network discovery in action?
+See Virima’s storage and network discovery in action.
 Schedule a demo at virima.com.